The Williamson County Public Library System is open with restrictions due to the Covid-19 pandemic.

 * Returned items are to be deposited in the outside book drop.

 *Water fountains are unavailable.

-All materials are available on Library shelves after a 3-day quarantine and patrons should take appropriate precautions in handling items.
+All materials are available on Library shelves after a 3-day quarantine.
+Patrons should take appropriate precautions in handling items.
 Materials that are handled and not borrowed are to be left out for staff to pick up and quarantine.

-Magazines and newspapers are quarantined for 24 hours after each use.
-Patrons should use caution in handling those items as we cannot guarantee that there has been no prior use due to the open shelving.
+Patrons should use caution in handling magazines and newspapers as we cannot guarantee that there has been no prior use due to the open shelving.
 The Library does not have gloves to provide.
-Patrons looking for magazines with no risk can utilize the free Flipster app and the Tennessee READS apps, Overdrive and Libby.
-Flipster and READS can also be enjoyed on a computer.
+Patrons looking for magazines with no risk can utilize the free Flipster app and one of the Tennessee READS apps, Overdrive or Libby.
+Flipster and READS can also be enjoyed on a personal computer.

 12.01.2020 changed 'with limitations' to 'with restrictions'.